 669.01 Description.
-This work shall consist of the transportation and proper disposal of contaminated soil and groundwater.
-This work shall also consist of the removal, transportation, and proper disposal of underground storage tanks (UST), their content and associated underground piping to the point where the piping is above the ground, including determining the content types and estimated quantities.
+This work shall consist of the transportation and proper disposal of regulated substances.
+This work shall also consist of the removal, transportation, and proper disposal of underground storage tanks (UST), their contents and associated underground piping to the point where the piping is above the ground, including determining the content types and estimated quantities.

 669.02 Equipment.
 The Contractor shall notify the Engineer of the delivery of all excavation, storage, and transportation equipment to a work area location.
 The equipment shall comply with OSHA and American Petroleum Institute (API) guidelines and shall be furnished in a clean condition.
 Clean condition means the equipment does not contain any residual material classified as a non-special waste, non-hazardous special waste, or hazardous waste.
 Residual materials include, but are not limited to, petroleum products, chemical products, sludges, or any other material present in or on equipment.